rasikasrimal/Heartlytics/README.md

 [Back to contents](#table-of-contents)

 <a id="section-workflow"></a>

-## ≡ƒôê Example Workflow
+## 📈 Example Workflow

-1. **Enter Data** ΓåÆ Open the homepage and fill in patient details through the form.
+1. **Enter Data** → Open the homepage and fill in patient details through the form.
-2. **Batch Predict** ΓåÆ Upload a CSV, map columns, and review cleaned data.
+2. **Batch Predict** → Upload a CSV, map columns, and review cleaned data.
-3. **Analyze Trends** ΓåÆ Use the dashboard to explore KPIs and charts.
+3. **Analyze Trends** → Use the dashboard to explore KPIs and charts.
-4. **Export Reports** ΓåÆ Download patient-level PDFs or the full dashboard report.
+4. **Export Reports** → Download patient-level PDFs or the full dashboard report.

 ---

 <a id="section-disclaimer"></a>

-## ΓÜá∩╕Å Disclaimer
+## ⚠️ Disclaimer

 This project is provided strictly for **educational and demonstration purposes**.
 It is **not a medical device**, and its outputs must **not** be used as a substitute for professional medical advice, diagnosis, or treatment.

 [Back to contents](#table-of-contents)